hyzaarjanuvia/MemBench/README.md

 **Limitations:**
   - This program may not work on all systems, especially for those still working with x86 instruction sets.
   - May only work on Windows systems
-  - Currently does not have the ability to stress the threads involved with memory allocation (in development).
+  - Currently does not have the ability to adequately stress the threads involved with memory allocation (in development).
   - Currently does not have the ability to detect complex errors or store events in a log file (in development).
   - Good at stressing the memory at full capacity, but may lack the intensity needed to force errors in some unstable systems.
 May not be as good as a tool as TM5, HCI Memtest, Karhu, GSAT, or other tests widely used today.
   - Is able to allocate large amounts of memory, but does not have the capability of inducing a particularly stressful load/pattern on the RAM and interfaces.